rohanrp/mebank/readme.md

 # Rohan Pereira's Coding Challenge for MeBank
-This application aims to create summaries for financial transactions.
-Namely the total balance of debit and negative transactions for a given account number.
+This application aims to create summaries for financial transactions, namely the total balance of debit and credit transactions for a given account number.
 The transactions are filtered by a date range and whether the transaction is payment transaction or a reversal.

-Two areas that I focussed on for this application was
+Two areas that I focussed on for this application were

  - Readablity: The code should be readable by non-technical users
  - Reusability: I used a lot of static methods and kept the methods as concise as possible for future changes to scope and to make it easy to scale the app.